makerdao/community/governance/votes/Executive vote - July 12, 2023.md

 #### Ecosystem Actor DAI Transfer

-As part of the Launch Project the following Dai transfer will be made if this executive proposal passes.
+As part of the Launch Project, the following Dai transfer will be made if this executive proposal passes.

 - Transfer **494,001 DAI** to the Jetstream Auditor Wallet at [0xF478A08C41ad06E8D957d5e6B6Bcde7452cEE962](https://etherscan.io/address/0xF478A08C41ad06E8D957d5e6B6Bcde7452cEE962).